KaalKoot Set for Screen Adaptation: S Venkatesh’s Debut Thriller Makes the Leap to Cinema

 You are a private equity investor, an executive coach, a business leader, an entrepreneur and of course, an author.
 Which of these roles is the closest to your heart and why?

-Will you like to share some details about your next one, Agnibaan – Guardians of the Fire Chamber and when will it be ready for release?
+Tell me about your next one, Agnibaan – Guardians of the Fire Chamber?

-Agnibaan – Guardians of the Fire Chamber should be released in a few months.
-It is a thriller set in today’s world, with a strong scientific underpinning and a connection to certain strange events that happened over a thousand years ago.
+Agnibaan – Guardians of the Fire Chamber would be released in a few months.
+It is a thriller set in today’s world.
+It has a strong scientific underpinning and connection to certain strange events that happened over a thousand years ago.

 Share something about your parents and early part of life…